Banner with the text “Intro Snippets” and subtitle “Answer User Questions Instantly” on an orange tech-style background with flowing lines and dots

 • The most direct answer or value proposition

-Think of it as a mini elevator pitch for your page—if your reader only sees that first paragraph, they should already feel they’ve landed in the right place.
+Think of it as the mini elevator pitch for your page—if a visitor only reads those first lines, they should already understand the “what” and “why.”

 Why Intro Snippets Matter

-Tools like ChatGPT, Perplexity, or Google’s SGE often scrape the top portion of your page.
-If that section is clear, keyword-aligned, and structured like a Q&A, it’s more likely to be quoted or cited.
+Tools like ChatGPT, Perplexity, and Google’s SGE often rely on the top portion of a page.
+If that section is scannable, keyword-aligned, and structured like a definition or Q&A, it is more likely to be cited.
+For aligning that top-of-page context with location and intent signals, see the GEO Conversion Funnel (AI Content).

 Example of a Strong Intro Snippet